 For generations, molasses was the major sweetener along the eastern seaboard as ships sailed up from the Caribbean along the north-south trading route, so inevitably Atlantic Canadians started incorporating molasses into their baking and it became entrenched in our culinary history.
 Baked beans, molasses bread and molasses cookies dominate the cookbooks of the region.

-RELATED: Iconic Canadian Food: Kerr's Candies
+RELATED: Iconic Canadian Food: The History of Nanaimo Bars

 Crosby Molasses Sweet Success